mowoe/blog/content/bare-metal-k8s-cluster.md

         - containerPort: 80
           protocol: TCP
 ```
-Take a look at the deployment before you deploy it, to see if you understand what its actually doing.

 Take a look at

 * `annotations.metallb.universe.tf/adress-pool: default-pool` Here we tell metallb from which pool it should choose an address for this service.
 The pool is the one we configured earlier
 * `spec.ipFamilyPolicy: SingleStack` we strictly want IPv6-only